kamranahmedse/git-standup/README.md

 ## Mixing options

-Of course you can mix the options together but please note that if you provide the number of days, it will override the weekdays configuration (`MON-FRI`) and will show you the commits specifically from `n` days ago.
+Of course you can mix the options together but, please keep in mind that if you provide the number of days, it will override the weekdays configuration (`MON-FRI`) and it will show you the commits specifically from `n` days ago.

 ```shell
 # Show all the John Doe's commits from 5 days ago